Shanghai Port F.C.: 2008–2012: League One

-2013–present: CSL
+2013–present: Chinese Super League

 On 28 December 2012, Shanghai East Asia changed its first team name again to Port Shanghai F.C., under a 40-million Yuan sponsorship deal with Shanghai International Port.
 Within the off-season, on 7 January 2013, the club officially acquired another Shanghai-based football club, Shanghai Zobon, which had previously played in the 2012 China League Two division before they were dissolved.
 Most of its players, born between 1993 and 1994 and graduated from Genbao Football Base, were brought back under Xu Genbao's wing and would become the reserve team of Shanghai East Asia.
 In the club's debut within the top tier they brought in former Chinese national team manager Gao Hongbo as their head coach and he would go on to guide the club to a ninth-place finish at the end of the 2013 league season.
 The Shanghai International Port would decide to strengthen their position within the club and officially took over the whole club on 18 November 2014 and immediately appointed Sven-Göran Eriksson as their new head coach.

 During the 2015 winter transfer window, Shanghai SIPG signed eight new players to strengthen the squad: Sun Xiang, Davi Rodrigues de Jesus, Dario Conca, Kim Ju-Young, Yang Boyu, Shi Ke, Jean Evrard Kouassi, and Yu Hai – who the club spent 50 million Yuan on.
 It became the highest transfer record of any Chinese player.
-The team won the first three games of the season, which creates their best CSL league start in the history.
+The team won the first three games of the season, which creates their best CSL league start in its history.
 On 9 May, Shanghai SIPG secured a 5–0 victory over their rival Shanghai Greenland Shenhua, and it was their first victory in the Shanghai Derby.
 The team signed Ghanaian player Asamoah Gyan in the summer transfer window.
 Jean Evrard Kouassi was dropped into the reserve team due to the registration restriction at that time (4 foreign players + 1 Asian foreign player).
 Shanghai SIPG finished the season in second place with 65 points – just two points behind the champions Guangzhou Evergrande.
 It was their best league position in the club's history and they managed to get into the AFC Champions League qualification.